lammps/lammps/doc/src/Developer_grid.rst

-The following methods affect how the Grid class computes which owned and ghost cells are assigned to each processor.  *Set_shift_grid()* is the only method which influences owned cell assignement; all the rest influence ghost cell assignemnt.
+The following methods affect how the Grid class computes which owned and ghost cells are assigned to each processor.  *Set_shift_grid()* is the only method which influences owned cell assignment; all the rest influence ghost cell assignment.
 These methods are only used with the first constructor; they are ignored if the second constructor is used.
 These methods must be called before the *setup_grid()* method is invoked, because they influence its operation.